Connect with us

 The way your business is structured will have implications for how you’ll need to file your taxes and how much you’ll have to pay.
 Most small businesses begin as sole proprietorships.
 They’re easier to set up and require less paperwork.
 Other legal structures include a partnership, a limited liability company, a corporation, and an S Corporation.

 If you’re considering these structures, it may be best to consult an attorney who specializes in Internet law and can guide you to the best design for your business.
-Additionally, if necessary, you’ll need to register your business name with a state government.
+Additionally, if necessary, you’ll need to register your business name with the state government.

 DBAs are usually registered through a county clerk’s office or your state government.
 The process can vary between different states, but the registration process will typically take a few minutes to complete.
 Be sure also to determine if you’ll need a tax identification number.

-If you’re a sole proprietorship, you’ll generally use your social security number, but there are a few cases you’ll be required to get a tax ID number, such as if you plan to hire employees.
+If you’re a sole proprietorship, you’ll generally use your social security number, but there are a few cases in which you’ll be required to get a tax ID number, such as if you plan to hire employees.

 It’s possible you won’t need any licenses or permits, but it’s essential to check.
-If a particular business you run requires you to have access or support, and you operate without one, you’ll potentially get fined or penalized.
+If a particular business you run requires you to have access or support and you operate without one, you’ll potentially get fined or penalized.

 Some cities require “Home Occupation Permits” that enable an individual to operate a business from home.
 Be sure to verify with your state and your city if there are any license or permit requirements for operating the online business you’re running.